 Implantable Miniature Telescope (IMT).

 The Implantable Miniature Telescope (IMT), a pea-sized lens inserted into the eye during a cataract-like operation, was approved for use in patients in 2010.
 Acting like a telescope, this device enlarges images by about 2 to 3 times, making it easier for those who have already permanently lost central vision to recognize images at distance.
 One-year efficacy data from a prospective, multicenter trial showed patients had a mean improvement of over 3 lines of vision at both distance and near and three-quarters went from severe to moderate vision impairment.
 The main complication was clouding of the cornea, with 4% of patients requiring corneal transplant surgery.
 Persons eligible to receive the telescope need to be over 65 years of age without prior cataract surgery and stable severe to profound vision impairment (best-corrected distance visual acuity 20/160 to 20/800) due to end-stage AMD.
 Preoperatively patients need to go through the CentraSight Treatment Program to ensure that they are good candidates for this surgery.
-Click here for an NBC Nightly News feature on the IMT.
+On July 6 Bennett & Bloom performed the first IMT surgery in our multi-state region.

 Although there have been great strides over recent years in treating AMD, we are still far from being able to prevent AMD from developing in the first place, as well as curing choroidal neovascularization once it develops.
 There are a multitude of new treatments being investigated, although we will not know if they are helpful or harmful until ongoing clinical studies are completed.